Nerve Injuries and Sexual Health

 Pudendal Neuralgia (PN) is a condition where a patient experiences intense pain in and around the pudendal nerve, which is located in the pelvic region.
-The pudendal nerve stems from the sacrum and runs through the pelvic area into the urethra, anus, rectum, perineum and genitalia.
-PN is caused by the entrapment, compression or dysfunction of the pudendal nerve.
-As it relates to sexual health, many patients with pudendal neuralgia experience pain following sexual activity, loss of sensation, uncomfortable spontaneous orgasm, difficulty achieving orgasm or pain after orgasm; possible scrotum/testicular pain.
+The pudendal nerve stems from the sacrum and runs through the pelvic area into the urethra, anus, rectum, perineum, and genitalia.
+PN is caused by the entrapment, compression, or dysfunction of the pudendal nerve.
+As it relates to sexual health, many patients with pudendal neuralgia experience pain following sexual activity, loss of sensation, uncomfortable spontaneous orgasm, difficulty achieving orgasm or pain after orgasm, and possible scrotum/testicular pain.
 Not only does PN have physical effects on sexual health and activity, but it can take an emotional toll as well.
 Many patients experience feelings of shame or embarrassment about their condition, which can also cause their intimate relationships to suffer.

 Erectile Dysfunction (ED) is a very common condition that many men live with daily and avoid seeking treatment.
-Living with erectile dysfunction typically does not cause pain, but results in trouble maintaining an erection.
+Living with erectile dysfunction typically does not cause pain but results in trouble maintaining an erection.
 ED is often a symptom of another underlying condition.
 Male sexual arousal is a complex process that involves the brain, hormones, emotions, nerves, muscles, and blood vessels.
 Erectile dysfunction can result from a problem with any of these and should be brought to a doctor’s attention as soon as possible.

 Living with ED has an extreme impact on a patient’s mental health.
 Emotionally and mentally, it is something that may carry a level of embarrassment and insecurity.
 When it comes to treatment for ED, many men experience improvements when taking medications such as Viagra and Cialis.
 These medications improve blood flow to the penis and make developing an erection easier.
 Penile injections and penis pumps may also be used to achieve an erection in men with erectile dysfunction.